slavielle/grabbag/doc/path-and-query.md

 /myObject/something()
 /myObject/something
 ```
-Method items can have one but [only one parameter provided](faq.md#why-only-one-parameter-for-method-path-items) (for now) : Method items aims to access getter method. one parameter is all we need in that case.
+Method items can have one but [only one parameter provided](faq.md#why-only-one-parameter-for-method-path-items) (for now) : Method items aims to access getter method : one parameter is all we need in that case.

 Following paths are equivalent.
 ```
 /myObject/getSometing("param")
 /myObject/something("param")
 ```
-Path item allowing to access directly to a PHP element is called an accessor.
-There is some other types of path items (keywords and symbols) we'll see later.
+Path item allowing to access directly to a PHP element is called an *accessor*.
+There is some other types of path items (*keywords* and *symbols*) that will be detailed later.
-## Query, a quick overview
+## Query, a first overview

-We talked about path till now ? flub! we would have talk about query !

-In fact, the second parameter Grabbag::grab method accepts is not a path but a query.
+We talked about path till now, but we should have talked about query : The second parameter ```Grabbag::grab``` method accepts is in fact a query.
-All will be explained as soon as i tell you the simplest form of a query is a path.
+A path is the simpler form of a query and to keep things clear we talked about path.

-So now the question is : what a query could be if it's non (only) a path !
+So now let's see what query could be if it's non only a path !

 ### path-arrays

-path-arrays gather paths in order to produce structured arrays.
+A *path-array* meant to gather paths in order to produce structured arrays.

 **Example :**
 ```php